About the OCDS Pilot

 What procurement data is included in the OCDS Pilot?

-Using unique identifiers, the OCDS intends to link procurement information together in one open data file.
-This will make it easier for users to understand the procurement process for individual procurements including the planning, tender, award, contract, and implementation phases.
+Using unique identifiers, the OCDS linked procurement information together in one open data file using a machine readable JSON file format.
+This makes it easier for users to understand the flow of contracts throughout the procurement cycle in the OCDS Pilot data including the planning, tender, award, contract, and implementation stages.

+The OCDS Pilot supports the principle of Open Information and as such has been published on the Open Government web portal.
 To learn more about the data file, visit the Download OCDS Pilot Data web page.